 Should Willsmere have a more than a pedestrian connection to Main Drive?
 The Willsmere Committee of Management wishes to foster debate on this important matter.
 This paper provides background information, details the proposal, and discusses the issues that have been raised.
-This paper is background information to assist Willsmere property owners with a survey on the issue.
+We have prepared this to assist people to come to a view and to inform community debate.